hanishkvc/prgs-docs-spreadsheetkvc/README.md

 #### Esc, Esc, Essscccccccc

-If a explicit command seems to get stuck or not do anything, remember to try and press Esc 1 or more times and see if the program comes back to default command mode.
+If a explicit command seems to get stuck or not do anything, remember to try and press Esc one or more times and see if the program comes back to default command mode.

 You will know that you are in default command mode, when you see the program's name in the top left corner of the terminal (i.e 0,0 cell).